jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Create-Private-Image.md

 		Note:
 		* For the Linux system, if the instance configures the automatic attachment command of the data disk in /etc/fstab or configures 70-persistent-net.rules in /etc/udev/rules.d, please delete it before producing private images, or the instance based on private image creation may not be able to be started normally.
 		* If the current instance's system disk is local disk, then the created private image is local system disk image; If the current instance's system disk is cloud disk, then the created private image is cloud system disk image.
-You can convert a local system disk image to a cloud system disk image by [Image Type Conversion](Convert-Image.md).
+You can switch local disk system disk images as those of the cloud disk system disk via [Convert Image Type](Convert-Image.md).
+		* Data reliability of local disk system disk is far inferior to that of the cloud disk system disk.
+In case of migration or host machine system breakdown, there are data loss risks.
+Therefore, images of the local system disk cannot be deleted if their creating machines are available.
+If image quota is insufficient due to this restriction, please open ticket to apply for quota increase.
 		* If the machine mounts a data disk of local disk (e.g. GPU instance type machine), because the local data disk does not support manufacturing snapshot, in this case, the manufactured private image will not be able to include the local data disk.

 ## Operation Steps